nicklockwood/iVersion/README.txt

 lastReminded - The last date on which the user was reminded of a new version.
 You can use this in combination with the remindPeriod to determine if the app should check again.
 Set this to nil to clear the reminder delay.

+viewedVersionDetails - Flag that indicates if the local version details have been viewed (YES) or not (NO).

 delegate - An object you have supplied that implements the iVersionDelegate protocol, documented below.
 Use this to detect and/or override iVersion's default behaviour.

 Advanced methods
 ---------------

+- (void)openAppPageInAppStore;

+This method will open the application page in the Mac or iPhone app store, depending on which platform is running.
+You should use this method instead of the updateURL property if you are running on Mac OS as the process for launching the Mac app store is more complex than merely opening the URL.

 - (void)checkForNewVersion;

 This method will trigger a new check for new versions, ignoring the checkPeriod and remindPeriod properties.

+- (NSString *)versionDetails;

+This returns the local release notes for current version, or any versions that have been released since the last time the app was launched, depending on how many versions are included in the local version plist file.
+If this isn't the first time this version of the app was launched, only the most recent version is  included.

 Delegate methods